 In my practice, I have brought in $93,000 in new business thanks to this service.
 In the first year, 208 people created wish lists, and 36 booked consultations.
 Of those, a higher percentage followed through by booking procedures than before.
 That is huge, because each consultation that doesn’t result in a surgery represents 45 minutes of lost time.

-This software is now used by 89 medical practices in the U.S. and Australia.
-It speaks to the importance of price transparency: People want to know the bottom line as they’re shopping around, whether it’s for a house, a car or a Brazilian butt lift.
+This software’s success speaks to the importance of price transparency: People want to know the bottom line as they’re shopping around, whether it’s for a house, a car or a Brazilian butt lift.

 Co-Founder and COO

 Business: BloomNation.com, a platform for 2,500 local florists to sell their products online

 Tactic: Adding a live chat function to each florist’s website

 BloomNation.com is a marketplace for local florists which offers them website designs that are already highly optimized for conversions.
 Several years ago we tried something that none of our competitors had: a 24/7 live-chat box in the lower-right corner of the florists’ sites.

 Customers really like their questions to be answered quickly, without having to get on the phone to call the florist or open a new browser tab to send an email.
 The best time to interact with the customers is when they’re already actively shopping.